jingwei87/ted/README.md

 ## TED System Prototype

-When using the prototype, first enter the `./Prototype/` folder directory.
+When using the prototype, first enter the `./TEDStore/` folder directory.

-### Build TED System Prototype
+### Build TEDStore System Prototype

-You cloud compile the TED prototype as shown below:
+You cloud compile the TEDStore prototype as shown below:

 ```shell
 mkdir -p bin